 A Huacachina dune buggy tour is not a gentle sightseeing ride.
 Your driver will take you up and down massive dunes at thrilling speeds, stopping at the best spots for sandboarding and jaw-dropping views of the desert.
 It was some of the best fun on my whole trip to Peru.

-Tours usually last 1–2 hours and are often timed for sunset, when the dunes glow in shades of gold and orange — a magical backdrop for your desert adventure.
+Tours usually last 1–2 hours and are often timed for sunset, when the dunes glow in shades of gold and orange – the most magical backdrop for your desert adventure.

 Sandboarding in Huacachina: How it Works